 Incident Detection

-The incident detection works the best with a connected Edge bike computer that can send the info to the radar.
+The incident detection works best with a connected Edge bike computer that can send the info to the radar.

 Anyway, if the incident is detected, the camera will save the footage before, during, and after the event.
-(Source)
+(Source) This is pretty clever.

 Battery Life

 Garmin claims up to 4 hours of battery life in solid and night flash modes, 5 hours in peloton mode, and 6 hours in day flash mode (with a recording turned on).
+That’s a decent battery life, considering that the battery has to power 3 devices.

 During my testing, I got almost 5 hours of battery life with recording on (3 hours flash mode + 1 hour and about 45 minutes solid mode).
+The following chart shows battery life of other cycling radars.

 Radar Reliability